 Within the plants, the production teams perpetuate the know-how and the high level of quality which defines the reputation of the Michelin Group.
 Whether they work with synthetic rubber, blends, fabrics, metal products or tires, operators bring to life ever more innovative and effective products.

-If you are interested in a career at either the Bridgewater or Waterville facilities, scroll up to the top top of this page and click on Find Your Career then Job Offers.
+If you are interested in a career at any of our facilities, scroll up to the top top of this page and click on Find Your Career then Job Offers.
 On the left side of the screen, change the location Country to Canada by clicking the +more button at the bottom of the country list and click on Canada.
 The available jobs will appear on the right side of your screen.
 Click on the job that you are interested in and follow the instructions to apply.